AlexSergey/rockpack/README.md

 - **Rockpack** has the option of modular integration into legacy project.
 - **Rockpack** has the ability to modify the webpack.config without "eject" with the ability to update **Rockpack**.
 - **Rockpack** uses only existing modules and approaches and don't reinventing the wheel.
-- **Rockpack** provides powerful tools for logging and localization.

 ## The MIT License